tromp/cuckoo/README.md

 Again with N ranging over {2^28,2^30,2^32}.

 The Makefile defines corresponding targets cpubounty, tmtobounty, and gpubounty.
-These bounties are admittedly modest in size, but then claiming them might only require one or two insightful tweaks to my existing implementations.

 Double and Half bounties
 ------------------------